bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 We parked at the Drywood Creek gate and walked up the road 1.8 km to the drainage at 127621.
 Bushwhacking to the base of the first ridge was out of the question because of the dense vegetation, so we hiked up the creek and hoped we wouldn't get stuck in a canyon.

 After reaching the second ridge, we headed for the third ridge.
 On our right was an impressive scree bowl.
 Above us, a scree slope led to the third ridge.
 We noticed some undulating black rock on the ridge crest, and only later realized that this was where the summit was.
-In retrospect, it might be feasible or even desirable to angle directly to the black rock and scramble up to the summit, but instead we made our way to the third ridge.
+In retrospect, it might be feasible or even desirable to angle directly to the black rock and scramble up to the summit, but we made our way to the third ridge.
 We enjoyed this ridge because of the beautiful colours and interesting rock formations.

-From the ridge we spotted Drywood's summit, a black prominence marked with a pole.
+From the ridge, we spotted Drywood's summit, a black prominence marked with a pole.
 Reaching the summit was straightforward, only a moderate bit of scrambling.

 We descended the same way except that we hiked the length of the third ridge before reaching the second ridge.

-Although I was disappointed that the basin didn't appear to be a feasible descent route, I was glad to have summited.
+Although disappointed that the basin didn't appear to be a feasible descent route, I was glad to have summited.
 Perhaps I'll check that basin one day, but I'll tackle it from the valley up, not from the col down!

 MOVIE